cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker/Obsidian Frameworker.md

 -

 ## Linking Workspace

+- In order to have easier autofill, there needs to be a tag structure also based on the framework

 - My ideal linking format for linking different ontologies/data systems/taxonomies/hierarchies in Obsidian
 	- Use the same inline dataview syntax with JSON like below